CountAkira/Jam_Discord_Bot/DB_Scripts/readme.md

-# Local SQL

-All files added to the local folder will be kept on your local instance.
-It's a good idea to keep any sensitive data you'd like to add here.

 # Repo SQL

 All files added to the repo folder will be kept in git and pushed to the repo if you so choose.